 You should see the version number, commit hash, and commit date for the latest stable version at the time you install in the following format:

 If you see this, Rust has been installed successfully!
 Congrats!

 If you don’t and you’re on Windows, check that Rust is in your

-If it still isn’t working, there are a number of places where you can get help.
+If that’s all correct and Rust still isn’t working, there are a number of places you can get help.
 The easiest is the #rust IRC channel on irc.mozilla.org, which you can access through Mibbit.
 Go to that address, and you’ll be chatting with other Rustaceans (a silly nickname we call ourselves) who can help you out.
 Other great resources include the Users forum and Stack Overflow.

 The installer also includes a copy of the documentation locally, so you can

 read it offline.
 Run

 rustup doc to open the local documentation in your